CASA volunteers must:

 - Court Process/Monthly and Court Reports

 - Sexual Abuse and the Developing Child

 - Substance Abuse

 - The Role of the Attorney

 - Survival as an Advocate

-Blended trainings last for about 5 weeks and consists of both in-class time as well as online access.
-Upcoming blended trainings:
+Blended trainings last for about 6 weeks and consist of both in-class time, 1 night per week, as well as online training modules.

 In order for CASA Sacramento to represent the best interests of youth in the juvenile court proceedings, CASA volunteers must be cognizant of, and sensitive to, the child’s frame of reference, including his/her heritage, culture, ethnicity, religion, family structure and/or disability.
 Advocates must also be able to communicate, with sensitivity, the child’s needs to the court.
 Because we live in a multicultural society, a CASA program must be multicultural.
 Therefore, CASA Sacramento will strive to achieve an advocate base that reflects the diversity of the children in the judicial and county child welfare systems as well as in the Sacramento community.
 Advocate services will be made accessible to all individuals regardless of gender, age, ethnicity, socioeconomic situation, or disability.
 Cultural awareness and competency will be an integral component of all training for board members, staff and advocates.
 CASA Sacramento will strive to achieve as broad a diversity and inclusiveness as possible in its board, staff and volunteer composition, as well as its activities, outreach and publications.